Crafting Your Elopement Timeline

 Asking yourself questions like these can help you narrow down what it is you want to do most and help you make that the priority.

 What Can You Do With Your Day?

-There are a lot of elements that can make up your wedding day.
-Here are a few to give your inspiration!
+There are a lot of elements that can make up your elopement day.
+Here are a few to give you inspiration!

 - Get ready together

 - Burn sage

 - Say your vows privately apart from the ceremony

 - Go on an adventure you both love or try something new!

 - Have guests be part of the ceremony